tiffehr/collaboration-capstone/docs/README.md

 # 👋

-**This project aims to help cross-newsroom collaborators more effectively pitch their projects.**  The more we can guide decision-makers to "yes, and"-thinking and clear decision-making points, the smoother it is to gain approval to explore collaborative projects in words, data or more.
+**This project aims to help cross-newsroom collaborators more effectively pitch their projects.**  The more we can guide decision-makers to "yes, and"-thinking and clear decision-making points, the smoother it is to gain approval to start your collaborative efforts.

-The goal is to draw from emergent industry norms to create a multi-facted pitch that front-loads many potential stumbling blocks that could arise once the project has started.
-Clearly buliding on norms & patterns can help decision-makers focus on _new_ facets of a project.
+The goal is to draw from emergent industry norms to create a multi-facted pitch that front-loads potential stumbling blocks that could arise once the project has started.
+Clearly buliding on norms and patterns can help decision-makers focus on _new_ facets of a project in discussion.
 The hope is this makes for faster approvals, clearer guidlines and better projects overall.

-Pick and choose from a menu of options that other news organizations employ in their collaboration start-up processes, from small, helpful reminders to overarching strategic plans like like leadership structures and project sustainability.
+**Pick & choose from a menu of options** used by other news organizations in their collaborations, from small, helpful reminders to overarching strategic plans like like leadership structures and project sustainability.

-This intentionally frames pitch-writing as a product-development step, with many metaphors and strategies borrowed from how our Product peers do their work in our news organizations.
-This also helps create easier dicussions between newsroom and product groups, with shared vocabulary and frameworks to help bridge communication gaps.
+This intentionally frames pitch-writing within the vocabulary of product development, with metaphors and frameworks borrowed from those disciplines.
+This should promote better dicussions between newsroom and Product groups, with shared vocabulary and frameworks to help bridge communication gaps overall.

 ## [WIP] Initial Pitch-Crafting Decisions

 We may expect to group types of collaborations based on planned output.
-But Size is perhaps a more useful grouping, because it implies different types of leadership and staffing complexity.
+But Size is perhaps a more useful grouping, because it implies different types of leadership, staffing and sharing complexity.
 Size here is not meant to be strict definitions, e.g. <= 3 reporters, or 3-5 reporters, etc.

-Here we're borrowing the [**relative sizing of tee-shirts**](https://asana.com/resources/t-shirt-sizing) that's often used by our Product or Engineering peers to guesstimate effort without getting sidetracked into definitions.
+We're borrowing the [**relative sizing of tee-shirts**](https://asana.com/resources/t-shirt-sizing) that's often used by our Product or Engineering peers to guesstimate effort without getting sidetracked into definitions.
 We can all understand the meaning of a shift between a Small and a Medium tee, as a projection of future effort.

 <div class="mermaid">
 graph TD